It is a well-known feature that you can work with such data without

 (well, except that you get intermittent obscure bugs when some third-party

-code in the same thread plays with setlocale()
+code in the same thread plays with setlocale(), but that's another

 story...)
 If we cease to compare numeric strings numerically, I expect that